 The state of Alaska has implemented a program called the Alaska Procurement Officers Group (APOG).
 The group meets once a month with the representative procurement leads from every department agency within the state.
 The Division of General Services (DGS) representatives are at the meetings as guests to allow the state agency representatives to speak about new initiatives, administrative state procurements, and recommended changes to procurement policies and procedures.
 The APOG group has been able to improve the implementation of the new eProcurement system by creating guides that reduced an existing standardized process that used to take 2-3 weeks, to only a couple of hours.
 By holding these APOG meetings, DGS has grown to understand the needs of the agencies better and develop trainings that cater to the agencies’ needs.

 The state of Idaho has implemented an initiative called the Liaison Program.
 The Division of Purchasing (DOP) assigns a staff member to an agency to act as the initial point of contact for questions, collaboration, and purchasing issues.
 This program allows agencies to reach out and keep the lines of communication standardized and open.
 The liaisons have monthly meetings with their designated agency staff member to discuss upcoming projects and changes in policy and procedures.
-During these meetings they perform agency reviews, administer spend, solicitations, contract files, templates, ensure compliance with laws and address any other issues that come through the DOP office as well as support the agency as needed.
+During these meetings, they perform agency reviews, administer spend, solicitations, contract files, and templates, ensure compliance with laws and address any other issues that come through the DOP office as well as support the agency as needed.
 The DOP administers a statewide training for agency staff that focuses on the RFQ and RFP processes.
-The Liaison Program and statewide training has opened the door for agencies to ask questions specific to their buying authority.
+The Liaison Program and statewide training have opened the door for agencies to ask questions specific to their buying authority.

 The state of Maine has implemented a program called “Agency Point of Contact” (APOC).
 Similar to Idaho’s Liaison Program, Maine’s central procurement office assigns one person to a couple of different agencies.
 For example, one person in central procurement is assigned to the Department of Agriculture, Conservation and Forestry, and Fish and Wildlife.
 This program allows the central office to communicate more effectively about changes to the procurement process before a procurement is underway.
 Instead of saying “no” to an agency, the central procurement office has also focused on becoming a place of “yes!”
 This communication strategy allows the central procurement office’s point of contact to the agency to work with them to find solutions that both follow Maine’s procurement law and get the agency what they need.